Coast Guard, DHS.

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (c) Regulations.
 The general regulations governing security zones contained in 33 CFR 165.33 apply.
-Entry into, transit through, or anchoring within this zone is prohibited unless authorized by the Captain of the Port or a designated representative thereof.
+Entering into, transiting through, or anchoring within this zone is prohibited unless authorized by the Captain of the Port or a designated representative thereof.
+Start Printed Page 69486

 (d) Enforcement.
-The Coast Guard will begin enforcement of the security zone described in this section upon the SBX-1's entry into U.S. navigable waters within the Honolulu Captain of the Port Zone.
+The Coast Guard will begin enforcement of the security zone described in this section upon the SBX-1's departure from Pearl Harbor, HI.

 (e) Informational notice.
-The Captain of the Port of Honolulu will ensure notice of the enforcement of the security zone described in this section is communicated by broadcast notice to mariners.
+The Captain of the Port of Honolulu will cause notice of the enforcement of the security zone described in this section to be made by broadcast notice to mariners.

 (f) Authority to enforce.
 Any Coast Guard commissioned, warrant, or petty officer, and any other Captain of the Port representative permitted by law, may enforce this temporary security zone.